Be a healthcare hero and make a difference in the lives of others with a bachelor's degree in Nursing from Wilkes University.

 - You'll study nursing fundamentals, human anatomy and physiology, chemistry, microbiology, obstetrics, pediatrics, psychiatric mental health, population health, medical surgical nursing and gerontology.

 - You'll apply the skills you learn in the classroom in a variety of clinical practice opportunities.
-This will test not only your knowledge but also your clinical judgement.
+This will test not only your knowledge but also your clinical judgment.

 - Wilkes will prepare you for the NCLEX-RN licensure examination as well as entry into professional nursing practice in a general health-care setting.